 House Plans with Porches are an integral part of Americana.
 The porch has been a signature feature of the American home plan and the center of a family’s social activities almost from the beginning.
 Very popular in the mid-1800s until the advent of air-conditioning in the mid-1900s, the front porch served as a connection to the outdoors and an integral part of the social activity in the neighborhood.
-Although the front porch all but disappeared from new house plan construction during the 1950s and ‘60s, Americans over the past few decades have once again fallen in love with it.
+Although the front porch all but disappeared from new house plan construction during the 1950s and ‘60s, it remained popular among many home styles by region, including New England, South Carolina, Tennessee, and Virginia, and Americans over the past few decades have once again fallen in love with it.

 A welcoming presence to guests and a way to enjoy the outdoors while still at home, porches come in all sizes and styles—from the simple and homey to the elaborately furnished; from the wide and narrow to the wraparound, side porch, screened-in rear porch, portico, or large front porch.
 You will see many examples of all of these classic structures in home plans with porches.